Hadamard Tail from Initial Data on the Light Cone

 \section{Discussion}

-In this work we have presented and implemented a new method for calculating the tail term $V(x,x')$ in wave propagation on curved background spacetimes where null geodesics cross: by integrating the homogeneous wave equation using Characteristic Initial Data on the light cone.
+In this work we have presented and implemented a new method for calculating the Hadamard tail biscalar $V(x,x')$ for wave propagation on curved background spacetimes where null geodesics cross.
+This method consists of integrating the homogeneous wave equation using Characteristic Initial Data on the light cone.
 We have provided a proof-of-concept for this method by applying it to PH, $\mt\times\st$.
 Furthermore, we have calculated $V$ for new cases: at {\it all} spacetime points where it is defined, for various values of $\coupl\equiv m^2+2\xi$.
 The calculation of $V$ (and of the retarded Green function) at all pairs of points is useful, in particular, for a potential application to the self-consistent orbital evolution of a particle via the self-force.

 The calculation in $\mt\times\st$ is technically easier than in black hole spacetimes: First, the Characteristic Initial Data $\left.V(x,x')\right|_{\sigma=0}$ is known analytically and, second, the wave equation is reduced to a {\it two}-dimensional PDE.
-As for the first point, we note that $V(x,x')$ was numerically calculated along null geodesics in Schwarzschild in~\cite{Ottewill:2009uj} by solving transport equations, and thus its Characteristic Initial Data in Schwarzschild is readily available, while~\cite{Ottewill:2009uj} provides a prescription for its calculation in Kerr.
+As for the first point, we note that $V(x,x')$ was numerically calculated along null geodesics in Schwarzschild in~\cite{Ottewill:2009uj} by solving transport equations, and thus its Characteristic Initial Data in Schwarzschild is readily available, while~\cite{Ottewill:2009uj} also provides a prescription for its calculation in Kerr.
 As for the second point, the wave equation in Schwarzschild would acquire an extra dimension, thus becoming a {\it three}-dimensional PDE, for which there exist numerical techniques.
-Furthermore, the three-dimensional PDE in Schwarzschild contains first-order derivatives (at least through the angular part), which the scheme presented here in the context of PH has dealt with.
+Furthermore, the three-dimensional PDE in Schwarzschild contains first-order derivatives (at least through the angular part), which the scheme presented here in the context of PH has provided a way of dealing with.
 In Kerr, the PDE would become {\it four}-dimensional, entailing a greater numerical challenge.
 We intend to undertake the calculation of $V(x,x')$ in these black hole spacetimes in the future.